AshfaqMonk/AshfaqMonk/README.md

 - 👋 Hi, I’m @AshfaqMonk
-- 👀 I’m interested in Designing and Developing
+- 👀 I’m interested in Data Analysing, Designing and Developing
-- 🌱 I’m currently learning Python
+- 🌱 I’m professional at Python & R
 - 💞️ I’m looking to collaborate on different Projects
-- 📫 How to reach me https://www.linkedin.com/in/ashfaqul-islam-469a9421b/
+- 📫 How to reach me https://www.linkedin.com/in/ashfaqul-islam0/

 <!---
 AshfaqMonk/AshfaqMonk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.